 - 11.1 WDSF Showdance World Championships

 - 11.1.1 Adult and Youth

 - a) Types of competition

 WDSF World Championships are held:

-- aa) in the Standard dances

-- bb) in the Latin American dances

-- b) Invitations:

-Invitations must be sent to all WDSF Member bodies.

-Every WDSF Member body may nominate two couples.

-d) Reimbursement of expenses:

-No travel expenses, two nights' hotel accommodations.
-See rule B 5 and Appendix a) Types of competition

-11.2 WDSF Showdance Continental Championships

-11.2.1 Adult and Youth

-WDSF Continental Championships are held:

-- aa) in the Standard dances
+aa) in the Standard dances

-- bb) in the Latin American dances
+bb) in the Latin American dances

-- b) Invitations:

-Invitations must be sent to all WDSF Member bodies in the relevant continent.
-For this purpose, Israel is counted as a part of Europe.

-Every WDSF Member body has the right to nominate two couples.

-d) Reimbursement of expenses:

-No travel expenses, two nights' hotel accommodations.
-See rule B 5 and Appendix.

-- 11.3 International Showdance Invitational Competitions - a) Except for International Team Matches and Formation Competitions a competition may only be described as an "International Showdance Invitational Competition" if it includes couples from at least four WDSF Member bodies - b) Invitations:

-Invitations must be sent only to WDSF Member bodies unless decided otherwise by the Presidium.

-c) Reimbursement of expenses:

-The reimbursement of participants shall be subject to agreement between the relevant Member bodies.
+- b) Invitations: Invitations must be sent to all WDSF Member bodies. - c) Eligibility: Every WDSF Member body may nominate two couples.d) Reimbursement of expenses: - No travel expenses, two nights' hotel accommodations.
+See WDSF Competition Rules B 5 and Appendix - 11.2 WDSF Showdance Continental Championships - 11.2.1 Adult and Youth - a) Types of competition - WDSF Continental Championships are held: aa) in the Standard dances bb) in the Latin American dances - b) Invitations: Invitations must be sent to all WDSF Member bodies in the relevant continent.
+For this purpose, Israel is counted as a part of Europe. - c) Eligibility: Every WDSF Member body has the right to nominate two couples. - d) Reimbursement of expenses: No travel expenses, two nights' hotel accommodations.
+See WDSF Competition Rules B 5 and Appendix - 11.3 International Showdance Invitational Competitions - a) Except for International Team Matches and Formation Competitions a competition may only be described as an "International Showdance Invitational Competition" if it includes couples from at least four WDSF Member bodies - b) Invitations: Invitations must be sent only to WDSF Member bodies unless decided otherwise by the Presidium. - c) Reimbursement of expenses: The reimbursement of participants shall be subject to agreement between the relevant Member bodies.